 We welcome applications from all degree disciplines to join our Graduate Program.
 Graduates should have:

 - strong written and oral communication skills, including the ability to communicate effectively, problem solve and work as part of a team

 - well-developed interpersonal skills, including the ability to actively engage with co-workers and stakeholders

-Wherever you start your public service career as a graduate, you’ll do meaningful work from day one.
+Wherever you start your public service career as a graduate, you’ll do meaningful work from day one with the support of a team committed to seeing you thrive.
 You will be asked to contribute, share your perspectives, and make a difference to the Australian community we serve.